bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Light.md

 ![9.
 Admin username](/images/TryHackMe/Light/9_admin_username.png)

-If you don't understand this query and how ‘WHERE’ and ‘LIKE’ operators work then you need to read on your own - that's how we learn!
+If you don't understand this query and how `WHERE` and `LIKE` operators work then you need to read on your own - that's how we learn!
 Also, this is not a place where I am focusing on explaining exactly how SQL queries are created and how they work.

 This is an answer to the first question.